jhliu17/nntool/docs/index.rst

 NNTool
 ======

-NNTool is a package built on top of ``submitit`` designed to provide simple abstractions to conduct experiments on Slurm for machine learning research.
-Below is an example to run a Python function on a slurm cluster using specific configurations.
+nntool is a package designed to provide seamless Python function execution on Slurm for machine learning research, with useful utilities for experiment tracking and management.

 .. code-block:: python